rsokl/noggin/docs/source/index.rst

 A Simple Example of Using Your Noggin
 -------------------------------------
 Here is a sneak peak of what it looks like to use Noggin to record and plot data during an experiment.
+The following code is meant to be run in a Jupyter notebook.

 .. code:: python